jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Change List:**
 * Adds a Tesla combination to the X-01 armor records
-* Injects a Tesla X-01 power armor set for Legendary Gunners into Power Armored Enemies Extended
+* Injects a Tesla X-01 power armor set for Legendary Gunners into Power Armor to the People

 **Compatibility:**
 * Requires a patch for AWKCR (included in the installer)